-This page provides some details about Gia Rai people.
+This page provides some details about the Gia Rai people.
 They are one of the 54 groups of people in Vietnam.

 Name Of Ethnic Group

-Mainly in Gia Lai Province, parts of Kon Tum Province and northern Dak Lak Province.
+Mainly in Gia Lai Province, parts of Kon Tum Province, and northern Dak Lak Province.

 Customs & Habits

 The Gia Rai believe in the existence of Giang (Genies) and therefore hold many rituals connected to their genies.
 In fact, they live in separate villages called ploi or bon.
 Houses are on stilts.
 The village chief and the elders have great prestige in Gia Rai society and also play a role in running collective activities.
 Each village has a communal house called a Rong.
 A matriarchal system has been adopted.
 Women are free to choose their lovers and decide who they marry.
-The husband lives with his wife’s family and has no rights to inheritance.
+The husband lives with his wife’s family and has no right to inheritance.
 The daughter, after marriage, no longer lives with her parents and inherits from them.
 The children take the family name of the mother.

 Gia Rai language belongs to the Malayo-Polynesian Group.
 Long epics and old tales such as “Dam Di Di San” (Dam Di Goes Hunting) and “Xinh Nha” are very popular in Gia Rai society.
 Musical instruments include gongs, T’rung, To-Nung, and Krong-Put.